erobakiewicz/BookShop/README.md

 </a>

 # Functionalities
-The app is written in python using the Django framework and Bootstrap.
+The app is written in python using the Django framework and Bootstrap and AWS S3 (serving static files).

 # User management:
 - guest view, log-in, and log-out